prosperttb/AI-email-generator-agent/README.md

 ## Author

-Built with ❤️ using Next.js, FastAPI, and Groq
+Built by legacyttb using Next.js, FastAPI, and Groq